diegueins680/trader/README.md

 -------------
 See `DEPLOY_AWS_QUICKSTART.md`, `DEPLOY_AWS.md`, and `deploy/aws/README.md`.

-Note: `/bot/*` is stateful, and async endpoints keep job state in-memory unless you configure shared persistence (`TRADER_API_ASYNC_DIR`).
-For deployments behind non-sticky load balancers (including CloudFront `/api/*`), keep the backend **single-instance** unless you’ve enabled shared async storage.
-If the web UI shows "Async job not found", you are likely behind a non-sticky load balancer; run a single instance or set `TRADER_API_ASYNC_DIR` for shared async storage.
+Note: `/bot/*` is stateful, and async endpoints persist job state to `.tmp/async` by default (local only).
+For deployments behind non-sticky load balancers (including CloudFront `/api/*`), keep the backend **single-instance** unless you set `TRADER_API_ASYNC_DIR` to a shared writable directory.
+If the UI reports "Async job not found", the backend likely restarted or the load balancer is not sticky; use shared async storage or run a single instance.

 Web UI
 ------
 A TypeScript web UI lives in `haskell/web` (Vite + React).
 It talks to the REST API and visualizes signals/backtests (including the equity curve).
-Selecting Long/Short positioning in the UI automatically switches Market to Futures.
+When trading is armed, Long/Short positioning requires Futures market (the UI switches Market to Futures).
+Optimizer combos are clamped to API compute limits reported by `/health`.

 Run it:
 ```